belamov/belamov-hugo/content/about.md

 +++

-Hi, my name is Dmitry Belamov, I'm from Russia, Tyumen (time zone GMT+5).
+Hi, my name is belamov, I'm from Russia, Tyumen (time zone GMT+5).

 Firstly, i'm not native english speaker, so please don't mind any grammar mistakes.
 If you are kind enough, let me know about them.
 See [Contact](#contacts) section.